What is Zero Trust Security?

 Changing workplace models require Zero Trust

-Zero Trust acknowledges the severity of today’s threat landscape, but it also aligns with the nature of how we work.
+Zero Trust acknowledges the severity of today’s threat landscape, including mobile security threats, but it also aligns with the nature of how we work.
 The rise of smart devices and cloud adoption has empowered many organizations to adopt distributed work models, where employees, contractors, and partners across the globe access resources from anywhere—using devices and networks outside of the company’s walls.

 These are trends we expect to continue, particularly as organizations have been forced to adopt more flexible, dynamic work environments.
 While companies must allow their people to work seamlessly, the increasing presence of untrusted devices and connection points introduces more security risks.
 And when you also consider the rising sophistication of cyber attacks—and the fact that old tricks like phishing still work—it’s clear that only securing the network perimeter is unviable.

 What are the principles of Zero Trust security?